 Schuchat: In terms of the question about gain of function research and laboratory issues.
 Very important for us as a scientific community to have practices that protect researchers and their laboratory workers as well as the community around them and that we use science for the benefit of people.
 So I am closely involved in this response and everything that I've seen so far is very consistent with the animal to human spread that we've seen other zoonotic origin.

 Husseini: May I follow up on that -- just -- I mean, the two things don't necessarily preclude each other.
 That is, the Chinese lab could well have acquired the bat [virus].
 It's one or two thousand miles away -- the caves where the bats are [from] that are allegedly the cause.
 So wouldn't -- the two things aren't mutually exclusive, are they?

 Schuchat: Yeah, let me leave a comment.
 Information is critical and having the very best information available to those who -- to everyone, to be able to protect themselves, their families, their communities is essential.
 In the midst of new infections, it is very common for rumors to emerge that can take on life of their own.
 So as you mentioned, a laboratory in the center of what else is happening in that province -- I'm reminded of concerns we heard when I was in Sierra Leone in 2014 with the Ebola response.
-There was a concern that there was a hemorrhagic virus research center in Sierra Leone, and maybe that's from the virus had come from.
+There was a concern that there was a hemorrhagic virus research center in Sierra Leone, and maybe that's where the virus had come from.
 It was a key rumor that had to be overcome in order to help control the outbreak.
 So based on everything that I know right now, I can tell you the circumstances of the origin really look like animals to human.
 But your, your question, I heard.